expodecay/GPU_Accelerated_Image_Stitching/README.md

 ## CLion Setup
 -CLion version 2022.1.3

-After cloning the repo, you should be presented with an 'Open Project Wizard'.
+After cloning the repo, open the folder as a CLion project.
+You should be presented with an 'Open Project Wizard'.
 Select '+' to add a new release profile.
 From the dropdown menus select:
 * Toolchain
   * Visual Studio